 A comprehensive set of methods of tying safe and secure knots in all aspects of open surgery for predomoninantly left handed, or ambidextrous surgeons, or those who wish to learn to use both hands for knot tying

-on-line within 24/48 hours after payment for all the videos package.
+- on-line within 24/48 hours after payment for all the video packages.

 The tutorials will be planned subsequently, after the access to the videos.

 £30.00 – £120.00